Best prepaid cards for small business

 Once you have a business bank account and an associated debit card you can transfer funds from your checking account to the prepaid card.
 The easiest way to load your prepaid card is by a simple electronic transfer via your bank’s website.
 A transfer of this kind can take up to 4 days.

 To make a transfer from your checking account to your business account’s prepaid debit card you will need access to your bank’s website; your bank account number and the routing number associated with your card.
 For security reasons some banks only permit transfers that are linked to your own bank account but others require you to create an external account associated with your card to where funds will eventually be transferred.
 There are also financial institutions that permit transfers to your prepaid card from authorized accounts of business associates, friends and family.
 There is usually no fee for reloading your card although there may be a fee depending on where the funds are coming from.

 Load your Business Account’s Prepaid Card from a Checking Account

 It is possible to load a prepaid card with a direct deposit from an employer.
 An ACH transfer can be set up on your bank’s website to transfer funds from a checking account to your prepaid card.
 The ACH (Automatic Clearing House) executes an electronic transfer to your prepaid card as if it were from one bank account to another account.
 Another option is to make a visit to a brick-and-mortar bank branch to load your business prepaid card from a checking account.

 Having a prepaid card for your business account can be extremely useful and can eliminate complications associated with the traditional methods of payment.
 A business prepaid debit card also avoids overspending and only gives access to a set amount that has been uploaded onto the card.
-For a business to get a debit card it needs to have a good credit history and positive relationship with the bank.
-Without good credit small businesses may not be issued a business debit card but generally it is a straightforward procedure.
+For a business to get a debit card it needs to have a good credit history and a positive relationship with the bank.
+Without good credit, small businesses may not be issued a business debit card but generally, it is a straightforward procedure.